ToothlessRider/MST_Notes/MSF_2_Notes.md

 q0 | q0, q1 | q1 |
 q1 | q2| q0 |
 q2 | q0 | q1, q2 |

-#### Input Tape and Finite Control

-__Input Tape__: A conceptual storage mechanism holding the input string to be processed.
-It's divided into cells, with each cell containing one input symbol.
-__Finite Control__: The brain of the FA.
-It has a read head that:
-- Starts at the leftmost symbol of the input tape.
-- Reads one symbol at a time.
-- Determines the next state based on the current state and the input symbol using the transition function (δ).
-- Moves the read head one cell to the right.

 <hr>